Laughing Through The Fear

 Freaky (2020)

 Another slasher comedy from director Christopher Landon, Freaky is also a spin on a classic movie—Freaky Friday.
 In the movie, a high school student switches bodies with a murderer and has only 24 hours to reverse it.
-With amazing performances from both its leads, it’s hilarious yet nerve-wracking viewing experience.
+With amazing performances from both its leads, it’s a hilarious yet nerve-wracking viewing experience.

 Totally Killer (2023)